-39 Are class or collective actions allowed or may employees only assert labour and employment claims on an individual basis?
+42 Are class or collective actions allowed or may employees only assert labour and employment claims on an individual basis?

-Class actions or collective actions are not allowed under French law.
-Employees may only assert labour and employment claims on an individual basis.
+Employees may assert labour and employment claims on an individual basis.
 However, several employees may petition the court and join their claims into one sole procedure.